 With TravelPerk, you can also add a special request to each booking that our concierge service will take care of (like a late checkout or extra legroom).

 Some preferences might hold true for every trip, others might be more specific.
 Maintaining this list of preferences will eliminate repetitive conversations and save everyone time in the long run.

 4. Fully vet the hotel

 Have you ever been disappointed by hotel wifi?
 The last thing you want is to be partly responsible for a subpar wifi experience.
 Almost every hotel says their wifi is fast, but that’s not always the case.
-You can use Hotel Wifi Test to run an immediate check on the real status.
+You can use Hotel Wifi Test to double-check on the real status.

 You might also want to do a quick search in TripAdvisor to read real reviews before committing to a hotel.
 Look out for any issues with service or quality.
 To get the most helpful information, review the top 5-10 most recent reviews and search through any relevant tags that come up like “library cafe” or “wifi lounge.”